 Best Valentine Picture Books

-This is a brand new one from the author of the Kipper series.
+This is a fun Valentine picture book one from the author of the Kipper series.
 It’s a fun-loving story about a pug who behaves rather badly.
 However, when he gets lost, he knows exactly who can count on.
 It’s a sweet one that’s perfect for Valentine’s Day or any other day of the year, too.

 I’ve always loved the Mouse books by Laura Numeroff and this one is a great one, too.
 In this version, our beloved mouse attempts to make Valentines for all of his friends.

 Eve Bunting has written some of my all-time favorite picture books, like A Turkey for Thanksgiving and The Memory String.
 This Valentine picture book is, of course, a great one, too.
 After reading the newspaper, Mr. Goat decides to begin his search for the perfect Valentine gifts for his first love.
 However, his gift selections aren’t typical and you’ll find these Valentine ideas quite silly and lots of fun.

 If you want a resource to share the history of the holiday, this is a great one that kids will enjoy.
 Just like her other books, the author shares fun facts in a kid-friendly way with great illustrations that are perfect for read-alouds, too.

 So this one is a favorite because it’s so relatable.
 As a former third grade teacher and a mom of two boys who didn’t want anything to do with girls in third grade, this one is certainly one the young boys will enjoy reading.
 It’s about Gilbert who sets out to write Valentines for his classmates only to stir up trouble with hurt feelings over his Valentine prank.